This post may contain affiliate links. For more information, read my disclosure policy.

 Parchment paper is a specially treated paper processed to make it oven-safe and nonstick.
 The treatment also provides grease resistance and water resistance.

 Parchment paper in baking, is used primarily as a nonstick surface in lieu of greasing a pan.
+I love baking cookies on parchment paper.

 Pros for using Parchment Paper for baking: